-VanHootegem is responsible for coaching athletes in the jumps and combined events.
-Among his other responsibilities, he shares recruiting duties with the rest of the staff and acts as the coaching staff liason with the academic services staff which helps monitor the academic progress of the Aggie track and field team.
+Jim VanHootegem, in his ninth season with the Texas A&M track and field program, coaches the Aggie jumpers and multi-event athletes.
+Among other responsibilities with the Aggie program, VanHootegem shares recruiting duties with the rest of the staff and acts as a coaching staff liaison with the academic services staff, which helps monitor the academic progress of the 120-plus students on the A&M track and field teams.

-During his 15 years of collegiate coaching, VanHootegem has been successful at every stop.
-He has been a member of coaching staffs that have won five NCAA Championship team titles and 14 conference crowns.
+During his 23 years of collegiate coaching, VanHootegem has been successful at every stop.
+He has been a member of coaching staffs that have won 12 NCAA Championship team titles and 31 conference crowns.

-It hasn't taken long for VanHootegem to make an impact in College Station.
-This past June, he coached Fabrice Lapierre to A&M's first-ever NCAA Championship in the long jump.
-VanHootegem had male athletes in four of the five events he coaches competing at the 2005 NCAA outdoor meet, including Andrew Gamble, who captured the first and only Big 12 triple jump title of his career at the outdoor conference meet, and Allen Bulick, who earned All-America honors in the decathlon at the national meet.
+In his first season with the Aggies, in 2005, VanHootegem coached Fabrice Lapierre to A&M's first-ever NCAA Championship in the long jump.
+VanHootegem had male athletes in four of the five events he coaches competing at the 2005 NCAA outdoor meet, including Andrew Gamble, who captured his first and only Big 12 triple jump title of his career at the outdoor conference meet, and Allen Bulick, who earned All-America honors in the decathlon.
 By the end of his first season in Aggieland, VanHootegem had at least one athlete qualify for the NCAA Championships in every discipline he coached.

 During his stint at the University of Miami, where his staff won five Big East Coaching Staff of the Year honors, VanHootegem helped the Hurricane women's squad to five Big East titles including sweeps of the Big East indoor and outdoor team crowns in 2003 and 2004.
 His long and triple jumpers won six Big East crowns, and he helped develop UM's school record holder in the pentathlon and heptathlon.
 Overall the Hurricanes established nine school-records in field and combined events during VanHootegem's tenure.